QR5.5.3 Spin Spreads

 2. Charge is the net processing that doesn’t run.

-Gravity is based on the effect of mass.
-A big mass like the earth spreads a massive distribution that weakens with distance to make the quantum field stronger closer to earth.
-Local objects then move toward the earth because they restart more often where the field is stronger.
-The effect is slight but even a slight asymmetry causes movement over time.
-Gravity then moves objects by biasing the field around them, so do charged objects interact for a similar reason?
+The gravity of matter is based on its mass.
+For example, the earth generates a massive distribution that makes the quantum field stronger closer to it, so objects move towards it because they tremble more often where the field is stronger.
+The effect is slight, but even a slight asymmetry causes them to move in our time.
+Gravity moves objects by biasing the field around them, so do charged objects interact for a similar reason?

-Recall that each point of space passes on its current processing before running any new processing received, so every quantum cycle has two phases:
+Recall that every point of the space network passes on its current processing before receiving any new processing, so each cycle has two phases:

 1. Share: Pass on all current processing to its neighbors, which dilutes it, then,